Degree Requirements

 The Major Maps and Curriculum Sheets guide students through the Major Milestones and progression through their major requirements and are available for downloading under Resources.

 The courses approved for the IMS Upper Division Electives are offered by our partnered colleges across FSU that are related to health and may be pre-requisites for professional health schools.
-All students in the IMS B.S.
-Degree Program must complete a minimum of 6 credit hours of upper-division science electives and a minimum of 6 credit hours of non-science upper division electives.
+All students in the IMS Program must complete a minimum of 6 credit hours of upper-division science electives and a minimum of 6 credit hours of non-science upper division electives.
 The list of approved upper division are available for download under Resources.

 NOTE: Many of the core and upper level courses in the IMS degree have pre-requisites.
 Students are responsible for ensuring they meet the required pre-requisites for any upper-division elective course for which they wish to enroll.
 Pre-calculus, trigonometry, and general psychology are required as they are pre-requisite courses for many of the IMS core and major course requirements.

-A unique and innovative aspect of the IMS Degree major is the IMS Experiential Service Learning Seminar sequence, engaging students in the real world of health care possibly as early as their freshman year to culminate with the Capstone Course in the senior year that will require research and/or analysis of health care venues and delivery.
+A unique and innovative aspect of the IMS Program is the IMS Experiential Service Learning Seminar sequence, engaging students in the real world of health care possibly as early as their freshman year to culminate with the Capstone Course in the senior year that will require research and/or analysis of health care venues and delivery.

 IMS Freshman Seminar: IHS 1100 Exploring Health Professions